 I hold a PhD from Durham University (UK), a Master in Economics from the University of Maryland (USA), and a Laurea in Political Sciences (Economics) from the University of Turin (Italy).

-I started my academic career in 1985 at the University of Surrey, after working in corporate banking in the City of London, and subsequently held academic posts at Brunel University, Durham University, where I was Associate Dean Postgraduate Studies in the Business School, and Canterbury Christ Church University, where I was Dean of the Faculty of Business and Management.
+I started my academic career in 1985 at the University of Surrey, after working in corporate banking in the City of London, and subsequently held academic posts at Brunel University, Durham University, where I was Associate Dean Postgraduate Studies in the Business School, and Canterbury Christ Church University, where I was Dean of the Faculty of Social and Applied Sciences.

 I have lectured extensively in microeconomics, corporate finance, investment analysis, and research methods.
 I am an experienced doctoral supervisor and several of my former doctoral students are academics in universities both abroad and in the UK.